 Rescue robot IXNAMIKI OLINKI is a tracked wheel vehicle.
-It is relatively lightweight (about 70 kg) and has small dimensions.
+It is relatively lightweight (about 60 kg) and has small dimensions (50cm x 70cm).
 It is quite active and fast in unstructured environments and it also performs well on uneven terrain.

 Tracked wheels are very popular in the RoboCup Rescue Robot League.
-In this robot, the tracks used for locomotion are double tracks (wheel track and flipper track), Figure 2.
-They are very useful for climbing over the file collapse.
+In this robot, the tracks used for locomotion are double-synchronized flipper tracks and wheel track, Figure 2.
+This system is very effective in traversing through rough terrain.

 Fig. 2.
-Traction used in IXNAMIKI OLINKI.
+Traction and body implemented in IXNAMIKI OLINKI.

-Electronic and electromechanical hardware were designed and implemented to meet highly demanding environments.
-Most of the time, hardware is overdesigned to reduce unwanted behaviors such as heating, delaying, and electro-migration.
+Electronic and electromechanical hardware was designed and implemented to meet highly demanding environments.
+Most of the time, hardware is overdesigned to reduce unwanted behaviors such as overheating, body ruptures, delays, erroneous readings of the sensors, or electromigration.
 Locomotion: All motors are brushless type.
 Four of them have high power consumption (24V at 100A peak) and are used for tracks and flippers.
-The rest of them are low power motors (maximum 500W), and are used exclusively for the manipulator.
+The rest of them are low power motors (maximum 500W) and are used exclusively for the manipulator.

-Current is provided by 2 rechargeable Graphene batteries.
-They are connected in parallel to get a total of 24V,

-16Ah.
-This amount of power is more than enough for the robot to last a 30 minutes mission, but is overpowered to handle peak power consumptions for cases when all motors are demanding maximum current.
-It also is enough to complete the highly demanding "Best in Class Mobility" mission.
+Current is provided by 2 rechargeable Graphene 8 cell batteries, connected in parallel to get a total of 24V, 16Ah.
+This amount of power is more than enough for the robot to last a 40-minute mission, but it is overpowered to handle peak power consumptions for cases when all motors are demanding maximum current.
+It is also enough to complete the highly demanding "Best in Class Mobility" mission.

-Once the mission is finished, batteries are recharged and balanced to reduce degradation.
+Once the mission is finished, batteries are recharged and balanced to reduce degradation and operating problems, as well as to reduce the risk that handling this type of batteries involves.
 For this, IXNAMIKI OLINKI has a circuit developed specifically for the battery's requirements.

-Electronics: Electronic hardware is divided and assembled in five main areas.
+Electronics: Electronic hardware is divided and assembled in six main areas.

 A. Motor drivers.
-As there are not too many brushless motor drivers rated at more than 300A continuous, and the ones in the market are very expensive, custom motor drivers based on FOC ad Instant Spin system, were designed and assembled by electronic area of the team.
+As there are not too many brushless motor drivers rated at more than 300A continuous, and the ones in the market are very expensive, custom motor drivers based on FOC ad Instant Spin system were designed and assembled by the electronics area of the team.

-Two motor drivers are used:
+Two motor drivers are used: 1.- IXNBLDCDRV2.0

-1 - IXNBLDCDRV1 0

-- # 1 channels.
+1 channels.

-- # 100A @25°C.
+200A @25°C.

-- # 3 Phase BLDC.
+3 Phase BLDC.

-- #60Vmax.
+60Vmax.

-- #RS485 half duplex @115200 baud.
+RS422 full duplex @115200 baud.

-- # 2oz cupper gold immersion.
+20z copper gold immersion PCB.

-- #41mm x 50mm PCB size
+50mm x 70mm PCB size.

-- #\$100 USD approx. each PCB.
+\$150 USD approx. each PCB.

-2.- IXNMNBLDCDRV1.0
+2.- IXNMNBLDCDRV3.0

-- #1 channel.
+1 channel.

-- # 25A @25°C.
+25A @25°C.

-- # RS485 half-duplex @115200baud.
+RS422 full-duplex @115200baud.

-- # 25mm x 50mm PCB size.
+25mm x 50mm PCB size.

-- #\$50 USD approx. each PCB.
+\$40 USD approx. each PCB.